LeeSteg/privatebebo/_posts/2019-03-18-DesignSenses.md

 - A player uses the frontend menu to enter a Microsoft Store page.
 Rather than having the user transition through all the elements without sound, use a bell or a subtle ring at the end of each transition, and highlight new items for sale.
 Not only would the sound draw attention to a new item on the screen, but it would also teach the user that the sound of a bell means a new feature is available in the store.
 - A player uses the HUD to look down the scope of a gun.
-To increase the feeling of tension, trigger a heartbeat sound while the player is trying to focus on a target.
+To increase the feeling of tension, trigger the sound of a heartbeat while the player is trying to focus on a target.
 In a sports game such as basketball, trigger the same heartbeat sound while the player is about to take that critical last shot, with seconds remaining in the game.

 The sound effects illustrated in these examples do not stop gameplay; in fact, they make the experience much more immersive.